Luky6zd/IOS_MemoryCardGame_MVVC/README.md

 Memory card game is created in XCode 15.4 using SwiftUI and Swift Foundation.

-It's created in Mode-View-ViewModel (MVVM) pattern.
+It's created in Model-View-ViewModel (MVVM) pattern.

 Game rule is to match 2 identical cards with the same emoji image.